Advice for Parents

 All sports including rugby, should be a fun place for children to be.
 They are learning new skills, making new friends and enjoying being part of a team.

-Scottish Rugby is committed to child protection and wellbeing.
-All our member rugby clubs are required to have a Child Protection Policy in place and appoint a Child Protection Officer.
+Scottish Rugby is committed to safeguarding.
+All our member rugby clubs are required to have a Child Protection / Safeguarding Policy in place and appoint a Child Protection Officer.
 All Youth Coaches and volunteers in regulated work should be members of the PVG Scheme and Scottish Rugby ask for full compliance in this area.

 A few things to consider when your child is joining any sports club: